 A 4.2 years male child was happy child with lots of vocabulary but not relevant to object or timing.
 Parents were concerned about selective communication but lack of verbal skills appropriate to his peers.
 He developed a tendency to stay in front of screen for hours without physical interaction and will keep on repeating content watched on screen.
 He likes to speak about his favorite cartoon but does not want to talk to family members for needs or demands.
 On reducing screen Rhythm started spending time with family members and friends and started learning meaningful appropriate words useful for communication and participate actively on discussion about favorite topics in sentences.

-Results and Discussion:
+Results and Discussions:

 There is a mark improvement in language development of toddlers after reducing screen to zero hours for three months.
 Parents were asked to engage children in active interactive communication throughout the day within families , schools and societies to receive more words and expressions at same time.
 This helped kids learn words and kids started repeating initially later on improving to active conversation.
 Kids with screen remains engaged without active interacton for hours and time required for learning by observation and imitation is reduced.
 Screen provides one way communication.
 Child can listen but is not asked to talk.
 Child if reduced content with screen he does not understands its importance or is not appreciated.
 Screen creates barrier in providing normal language development which needs active interactive conversation with words, expressions, gestures, voice modulation, emotions, appreciation, grammer and understanding.
 Screen introduces words at times with expressions but screen will neither wait for child to repeat nor it will correct if pronounced wrong or delayed .
 Also it will not teach expressive communication or diffrent uses of similar words or expressions with emotional skills.